ld4l-labs/Vitro/api/src/main/java/edu/cornell/mannlib/vitro/webapp/edit/n3editing/configuration/configutils/Configurable Custom Forms.md

 Describes the triples that are required for the form submission to be successful.
 Values from the HTML form are bound to variables in the N3 pattern.
 If any of the variables are not bound by the form submission, then the submission fails.

+If there is more than one Required N3 component, the prefixes of the components will be concatenated, as will the patterns.

 #### Properties

 | name | description |